githubtraining/training-manual/book/App_clean_loaner_pc.md

 1. Click **User Accounts**.
 1. Click **Manage my credentials**.
 1. Click **Credential Manager**.
-1. In the Windows Credentials and Generic Credentials section, remove any stored credentials referencing Git or GitHub
+1. In the Windows Credentials and Generic Credentials section, remove any stored credentials referencing Git or GitHub.

 **For Mac**